 After turning off iMessage, the text messages you send on an iPhone will be green rather than blue.

-How to receive iMessages if you haven't got an iPhone
+How to get iMessages if you don't have an iPhone

 Perhaps you still want to use iMessage but you no longer have an iPhone.
 You can choose to continue to receive iMessages on your Mac or iPad, but beware that these messages will not appear on your non-Apple phone.